pingidentity/pingfederate-go-client/configurationapi/docs/OIDCProviderSettings.md

 `func (o *OIDCProviderSettings) HasRequestParameters() bool`

 HasRequestParameters returns a boolean if a field has been set.

+### GetRedirectUri

+`func (o *OIDCProviderSettings) GetRedirectUri() string`

+GetRedirectUri returns the RedirectUri field if non-nil, zero value otherwise.

+### GetRedirectUriOk

+`func (o *OIDCProviderSettings) GetRedirectUriOk() (*string, bool)`

+GetRedirectUriOk returns a tuple with the RedirectUri field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRedirectUri

+`func (o *OIDCProviderSettings) SetRedirectUri(v string)`

+SetRedirectUri sets RedirectUri field to given value.

+### HasRedirectUri

+`func (o *OIDCProviderSettings) HasRedirectUri() bool`

+HasRedirectUri returns a boolean if a field has been set.

+### GetBackChannelLogoutUri

+`func (o *OIDCProviderSettings) GetBackChannelLogoutUri() string`

+GetBackChannelLogoutUri returns the BackChannelLogoutUri field if non-nil, zero value otherwise.

+### GetBackChannelLogoutUriOk

+`func (o *OIDCProviderSettings) GetBackChannelLogoutUriOk() (*string, bool)`

+GetBackChannelLogoutUriOk returns a tuple with the BackChannelLogoutUri field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetBackChannelLogoutUri

+`func (o *OIDCProviderSettings) SetBackChannelLogoutUri(v string)`

+SetBackChannelLogoutUri sets BackChannelLogoutUri field to given value.

+### HasBackChannelLogoutUri

+`func (o *OIDCProviderSettings) HasBackChannelLogoutUri() bool`

+HasBackChannelLogoutUri returns a boolean if a field has been set.

+### GetFrontChannelLogoutUri

+`func (o *OIDCProviderSettings) GetFrontChannelLogoutUri() string`

+GetFrontChannelLogoutUri returns the FrontChannelLogoutUri field if non-nil, zero value otherwise.

+### GetFrontChannelLogoutUriOk

+`func (o *OIDCProviderSettings) GetFrontChannelLogoutUriOk() (*string, bool)`

+GetFrontChannelLogoutUriOk returns a tuple with the FrontChannelLogoutUri field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFrontChannelLogoutUri

+`func (o *OIDCProviderSettings) SetFrontChannelLogoutUri(v string)`

+SetFrontChannelLogoutUri sets FrontChannelLogoutUri field to given value.

+### HasFrontChannelLogoutUri

+`func (o *OIDCProviderSettings) HasFrontChannelLogoutUri() bool`

+HasFrontChannelLogoutUri returns a boolean if a field has been set.

+### GetPostLogoutRedirectUri

+`func (o *OIDCProviderSettings) GetPostLogoutRedirectUri() string`

+GetPostLogoutRedirectUri returns the PostLogoutRedirectUri field if non-nil, zero value otherwise.

+### GetPostLogoutRedirectUriOk

+`func (o *OIDCProviderSettings) GetPostLogoutRedirectUriOk() (*string, bool)`

+GetPostLogoutRedirectUriOk returns a tuple with the PostLogoutRedirectUri field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPostLogoutRedirectUri

+`func (o *OIDCProviderSettings) SetPostLogoutRedirectUri(v string)`

+SetPostLogoutRedirectUri sets PostLogoutRedirectUri field to given value.

+### HasPostLogoutRedirectUri

+`func (o *OIDCProviderSettings) HasPostLogoutRedirectUri() bool`

+HasPostLogoutRedirectUri returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)